As of 2017, small businesses in British Columbia were responsible for almost 1.1 million jobs - or 44% of the province’s total employment.

 You should however note that maximum earnings and contributions for CPP and EI change annually.
 A payroll deduction calculator will need to be updated accordingly with this information.

-To remain compliant, you should consider reviewing the CPP and EI rates and maximums tables yearly in December.
+To remain compliant, you should consider reviewing the CPP and EI rates and maximum tables yearly in December.
 This prepares your organization for any upcoming changes in the new year and ensures your calculations remain accurate.

 Employer Health Tax